kannans89/graphql-learning/ng6/AngularComponent.md

  import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';

-import { TutsTeacherHelloComponent } from '../TutorialsTeacher/TutsTeacherHelloComponent';
+//import the component created import { TutsTeacherHelloComponent } from '../TutorialsTeacher/TutsTeacherHelloComponent';

 @NgModule({
   declarations: [
-    TutsTeacherHelloComponent
+    TutsTeacherHelloComponent // register here
   ],
   imports: [
     BrowserModule
   ],
   providers: [],
-  bootstrap: [TutsTeacherHelloComponent]
-})
-export class AppModule { }
+  bootstrap: [TutsTeacherHelloComponent] //modify here }) export class AppModule { }

 ```

-The `TutsTeacherHelloComponent` is or root component of the module.
+The `TutsTeacherHelloComponent` is  root component of the module.

 - The Angular CLI creates an **index.html** page .
 To execute and view how the component looks in the browser .We need to use the selector **tt-hello** in index.html as below.